ericnewton76/gmaps-api-net/README.md

 ```

 ### Using a Google Maps for Business key
+Both Business Key and also standard api key's are supported and sample illustrate it's use below:

+Business Key:
 ```c#
 GoogleSigned.AssignAllServices(new GoogleSigned("gme-your-client-id", "your-signing-key"));
 // Then do as many requests as you like...